ez2patternBMS/lr2ir-ghost-dataset/README.md

 Sadly, I **randomly** scrabed datas, so lots of charts don't have all ghost datas.

-This dataset can be updated.
+This dataset can be limitedly updated.